russellromney/brain-plasma/README.md

 Calls `brain.client.store_capacity()`, returns int - number of bytes available in the plasma_store, e.g. `50000000`

 `Brain.resize(size)`

 Resize the underlying `plasma_store` process to have `size` bytes available.
 Must be at least as large as the current size of all objects in it.

+`Brain.used()`

+Calculates how many bytes the plasma_store is using.
+NOTE: THIS CAN BE A BIT SLOW IF YOU HAVE MANY LARGE OBJECTS IN THE STORE

+`Brain.free()`

+Calculates how many bytes of the plasma_store is not used

 `Brain.info(name)`